Ruiz Jr vs Joshua 2: Anthony Joshua eager to see title belts and vows 'I’ll take his head off'

 "I would shake his hand, we're going to fight anyway.
 Sportsmanship… but come that first bell, I'll take his head off."

-Joshua and Ruiz Jr did not interact on Monday night at their official arrival, and the champion questioned whether his challenger was avoiding him.
+Joshua and Ruiz Jr did not interact on Monday night at their official arrival or at Tuesday's workouts, and the champion questioned whether his challenger was avoiding him.

 "I wanted to see him, I wanted to shake his hand, but I guess he didn't want to see me," Ruiz Jr told Sky Sports.